-- If the cause is nutritional deficiencies, it’s time to fill in the nutrient “holes” in your diet (you must get data on your body to do this).
+- If the cause is nutritional deficiencies, it's time to fill in the nutrient "holes" in your diet (you must get data on your body to do this).

-- If the cause is a malnourished liver, it’s time to nourish the liver with the right foods and ditch the excess while also detoxing your lifestyle!
+- If the cause is a liver toxicity, it's time to nourish the liver with the right foods and ditch the excess while also detoxing your lifestyle!

-- If the cause is poor digestion it’s time to learn about what is wrong in your gut by way of stool testing and incorporate more easy to digest foods to work to up-regulate your digestion over time.
+- If the cause is poor digestion it's time to learn about what is wrong in your gut by way of stool testing and incorporate more easy to digest foods to work to up-regulate your digestion over time.

-- If the cause is hormonal imbalance it’s time to ensure you are supporting hormone production by giving your body enough of the raw materials it needs to make hormones and getting any testing needed to identify estrogen issues.
+- If the cause is hormonal imbalance it's time to ensure you are supporting hormone production by giving your body enough of the raw materials it needs to make hormones and getting any testing needed to identify estrogen issues.

 - If the cause is over exercising, it's time to make sure that you are supporting energy balance on a day-to-day basis (avoiding a calorie deficit).

 Be patient with your body.
 You don’t get a slow metabolism overnight, and a recovery won't happen in a day, week, month, 6 months or even a year in some cases!
 Understand that your body is doing the best it can to re-balance and to find homeostasis once again.